 The first campsite after leaving the eastern trailhead at Daly Point Nature Reserve is at the Eagle (Gitpu) Campsite a distance of 25 km.
 Thereafter, campsites can be found every 5 to 15 km until the trail’s termination in Mt.
 Carleton Park (western trailhead).
 All campsites are within sight of the Nepisiguit River and a readily accessible water supply (with the exception of the Popple Depot site which will require a 300-meter walk to the Popple Depot Bridge).
 Campsite locations can be seen the Interactive Map.
 It is highly recommended to purchase and bring with you on your hikes the much more detailed SNMT guidebook and SNMT topographic map.

 A few sites have teepees.
 These are not fixed structures and are periodically removed for maintenance and repairs.
 Hikers are invited to visit them but dirt floors and a tendency to leak in wet weather make them unsuitable for overnight accommodations.
 Their main purpose is to remind visitors of the Mi’gmaq peoples who lived in the Nepisiguit watershed for millennium.
 In such natural settings, the teepees also offer striking photo opportunities.

 There are six platform camping sites along the trail.
 All of them are within the Trail’s Delta Zone (ie. between Access Points A and L).
-With the exception of the Salmon (Plamu) site they are equipped with a composting toilet.
 Each site has three or four platforms.

 Gitpu (Eagle) Teepee and four platforms.

 Gitpu is located roughly 2 km upriver from Pabineau Falls on Section C-D. The site is dominated by a large pink granite "shelf" jutting into the river.
 A perfect spot to prepare a meal or relax after a day on the trail.
 Facing the river, if you look to the right, you will see Gitpu menigu (eagle Island) where a large bald eagle nest can be seen in a giant white pine at the head of the island.

 Plamu (Salmon) Three platforms.